zzw890827/aws-sap-questions/第3套/README.md

     </details>

 13. A financial company is using a high-performance compute cluster running on Amazon EC2 instances to perform market simulations A DNS record must be created in an Amazon Route 53 private hosted zone when instances start The DNS record must be removed after instances are terminated.
 Currently the company uses a combination of Amazon CloudWatch Events and AWS Lambda to create the DNS record.
-The solution worked well in testing with small clusters, but in production with clusters containing thousands of instances the company sees the following error in the Lambda logs: -HTTP 400 error (Bad request). -The response header also includes a status code element with a value of "Throttling" and a status message element with a value of "Rate exceeded".
+The solution worked well in testing with small clusters, but in production with clusters containing thousands of instances the company sees the following error in the Lambda logs: -HTTP 400 error (Bad request). -The response header also includes a status code element with a value of `Throttling` and a status message element with a value of `Rate exceeded`.
 Which combination of steps should the Solutions Architect take to resolve these issues?
 (Select THREE)
     - [ ] A. Configure an Amazon SQS FIFO queue and configure a CloudWatch Events rule to use this queue as a target.
 Remove the Lambda target from the CloudWatch Events rule.
     - [ ] B. Configure an Amazon Kinesis data stream and configure a CloudWatch Events rule to use this queue as a target.
 Remove the Lambda target from the CloudWatch Events rule.
-    - [ ] C. Update the CloudWatch Events rule to trigger on Amazon EC2 “Instance Launch Successful” and “Instance Terminate Successful” events for the auto scaling group by the cluster.
+    - [ ] C. Update the CloudWatch Events rule to trigger on Amazon EC2 `Instance Launch Successful` and `Instance Terminate Successful` events for the auto scaling group by the cluster.
     - [ ] D. Configure a Lambda function to retrieve messages from an amazon SQS queue.
 Modify the Lambda function to retrieve a maximum of 10 messages, then batch the messages by Amazon Route 53 API call type and submit.
 Delete the messages from the SQS queue after successful API calls.
     - [ ] E. Configure an Amazon SQS standard queue and configure the existing CloudWatch Events rule to use this queue as a target.
 Remove the Lambda target from the CloudWatch Events rule.
     - [ ] F. Configure a Lambda function to read data from the amazon Kinesis data stream and configure the batch window to 5 minutes.
 Modify the function to make a single API call to Amazon route 53 with all records read from the Kinesis data.